pigeon-as/pigeon-enroll/README.md

 **Stage-0 bootstrap:** [pigeon-enroll](https://github.com/pigeon-as/pigeon-enroll) is a dumb pipe (token in, secrets out), [pigeon-template](https://github.com/pigeon-as/pigeon-template) is a dumb renderer (data in, config files out).
 Neither knows about the other.
 Neither forces a workflow.

+**Relationship to systemd:** systemd handles encryption at rest (`LoadCredentialEncrypted=` + TPM2 for the enrollment key) and service lifecycle. pigeon-enroll handles what systemd can't.

 ## Usage

 ```bash